MARATHON KIDS + COVID-19

 ➜ Teachers, coaches, and volunteers should wear facemasks or other coverings during sessions, if required or recommended by the school or by local or state law.

-➜ Kids should NEVER wear face coverings while running.
+➜ Kids should not wear face coverings while running.
 If face masks are required, we suggest that students walk instead.

 ➜ When running or walking in a group, kids should be reminded to keep a safe distance from each other, staying at least six feet apart.